Indonesian rescuers focus on landslide as quake toll rises

 Associated Press

-Many of the more than 1,000 rescue personnel are using backhoe loaders, sniffer dogs and life detectors — as well as jackhammers and bare hands — to speed up the search in the worst-hit area of Cijendil village, where a landslide set off by Monday’s quake left tons of mud, rocks and trees.
-Around 40 victims are believed still stuck in the soil and rubble of collapsed buildings in Cugenang sub-district.
+Many of the more than 1,000 rescue personnel are using backhoe loaders, sniffer dogs and life detectors — as well as jackhammers and bare hands — to speed up the search in the worst-hit area of Cijendil village, where people are believed still stuck after a landslide set off by Monday’s quake left tons of mud, rocks and trees in Cugenang sub-district.

-Rescuers are also working on other impacted areas to make sure there are no more victims that need to be evacuated, said Henri Alfiandi, chief of the National Search and Rescue Agency.
+Indonesian President Joko Widodo visited Cianjur on Thursday and said that their focus will be on one location where 39 are still missing.

+“The search process will be our priority for now.
+Concentrate there.
+And this afternoon we will concentrate on this one point for search,” Widodo said.

 On Wednesday, searchers rescued a 6-year-old boy who was trapped for two days under the rubble of his collapsed house.